scala/docs.scala-lang/_overviews/scala-contribution/introduction.md

 ### Community Tickets

-All issues can be found in the [Scala bug tracker](https://github.com/scala/bug).
+All issues can be found in the [Scala 2 bug tracker](https://github.com/scala/bug), or the [Scala 3 issue tracker](https://github.com/lampepfl/dotty/issues).
 Most issues are labeled to make it easier to find issues you are interested in.

 ### Tools and Libraries